-- When a watercourse must be crossed regularly during construction, a temporary stream crossing shall be provided and an approval obtained from the City and all other authorized permitting agencies. - 2.
+- 1. When a watercourse must be crossed regularly during construction, a temporary stream crossing shall be provided and an approval obtained from the City and all other authorized permitting agencies. - 2.
 When in-channel work is conducted, the channel shall be stabilized before, during and after work. - 3.
-Stabilization adequate to prevent erosion must be provided at the outlets of all pipes and paved channels. - 4.
-Stabilization methods shall follow those described in the Construction Site BMP Manuals or administrative rules.

-J. Winterization Requirements

-1. Winterization BMPs shall be implemented on projects prior to seasonal shut downs or downtime of one month or longer.
+Stabilization adequate to prevent erosion must be provided at the outlets of all pipes and paved channels. - Stabilization methods shall follow those described in the Construction Site BMP Manuals or administrative rules. - J. Winterization Requirements - 1.
+Winterization BMPs shall be implemented on projects prior to seasonal shut downs or downtime of one month or longer.

-13.27.470 Post-Construction Storm Water Facility Management Procedures for Developments
+13.27.470 Post-Construction Storm Water Management

-The developer, owner, or operatorpermittee shall create, manage, and maintain storm water post-construction storm water controls in accordance with the Post-Construction BMP Design Manual and any other applicable administrative rules.
+The permittee shall create, manage, and maintain post-construction storm water controls in accordance with the Post-Construction BMP Design Manual and any other applicable administrative rules.
 The permittee shall also comply with MMC §20.50.030, when applicable.

 - A. When required, post-construction storm water management controls shall be designed to infiltrate, evapotranspire, and/or capture for reuse the post-construction runoff generated from the first 0.5 inches of rainfall from a 24-hour storm preceded by 48 hours of no measureable precipitation. - 1.
-For projects that cannot meet 100% of the runoff reduction requirement, the remainder of the runoff form the first 0.5 inches of rainfall must be either: - i.
-Treated onsite using post-construction storm water management control(s) expected to remove 80% total suspended solids (TSS); - ii.
-Managed offsite within the same sub-watershed using post-construction storm water management controls designed to infiltrate, evapotranspire, and/or capture for reuse; or
+For projects that cannot meet 100% of the runoff reduction requirement, the remainder of the runoff form the first 0.5 inches of rainfall must be either: - a.
+Treated onsite using post-construction storm water management control(s) expected to remove 80% total suspended solids (TSS); - b.
+Managed offsite within the same sub-watershed using post-construction storm water management controls designed to infiltrate, evapotranspire, and/or capture for reuse; or - c.

-- iii.
 Treated offsite within the same sub-watershed using post-construction storm water management control(s) expected to remove 80% TSS. - B. Any new storm water outfalls to a named waterbody shall implement BMPs to reduce pollutant discharge to the maximum extent practicable. - C. Riparian resource buffer areas (MMC §20.50.030) shall be clearly defined in the Storm Water Management Site Plan. - D. A recorded utility easement, covenant for maintenance, and as-built plan for any required private storm water systems shall be provided in a form acceptable to the City with submission of the Storm Water-NOT. - 1.
 The utility easement shall provide sufficient space for vehicle or heavy machinery access for inspection and maintenance, as appropriate for the facility and determined by a Montana-licensed professional engineer. - 2.
-The covenant shall give the City the right to inspect the facilities in accordance with the Storm Water Specifications and Design Standards. and provide a guarantee to the City that the private storm water system will be maintained by the owner or operator, such that the facility will function as designed in perpetuity.
+The covenant shall give the City the right to inspect the facilities and provide a guarantee to the City that the private storm water system will be maintained by the owner or operator, such that the facility will function as designed in perpetuity.